France30/Project-Vibes/README.md

 # Project-Vibes

+### **Unity Guidelines:**
+ - Place New GameObjects on the bottom of the scene hierarchy to prevent merge conflicts with scenes

 ### **Repository Guidelines:**
  - **DO NOT PUSH FEATURES TO MAIN**
  - Create a branch when working on a feature (ex: France-Movement)